 Otto Mation has the C.A.P.
 Comic Series

-Little Otto Mation was born with a rare gift called the C.A.P.
-(Certified Automation Professional), which is a non-biased, third-party, objective assessment and confirmation of skills as an automation professional offered by ISA (International Society of Automation).
-Those of us in the automation industry have studied and worked for years to earn the C.A.P title.
-Little Otto Mation was born with those C.A.P. skills.
-Follow the life of Otto through this unique cartoon series.
+Little Otto Mation was born (or believes he was born) with a rare gift called the C.A.P.
+(Certified Automation Professional), which is an objective assessment and confirmation of skills as an automation professional offered by ISA (International Society of Automation).
+Those of us in the automation profession have studied and worked for years to earn the C.A.P.
+Follow the life of Otto through this unique comic series.

 Otto questions his manager about the military uniform and crew cut.

 Otto explains to management why the future is so bright for automation engineers.

 Otto is too young to realize that he is using a inappropriate Seinfeld reference.

 Otto says, "The Automation Future's so Bright, I Gotta Wear Shades."

 Otto and Mr. Barnes lament the large number of industry acronyms and twitter hashtags.

 Otto draws comparison between project delay and delay in government responsibilities.

 Otto makes a good argument for a pay raise.